jundalisay/superb/content/en/research/keynes/general-theory/chapter-02.md

 ![wtf]()

-> *Superphysics Note= Workers actually go on strike during inflation which is a temporary withdrawal of labour.
+> *Superphysics Note: Workers actually go on strike during inflation which is a temporary withdrawal of labour.

 <!-- It would be illogical for workers to resist a reduction of money-wages but not a reduction of real wages.
 For reasons given below (section III), this might not be so illogical as it appears at first; and, as we shall see later, fortunately so.
 But, whether logical or illogical, experience shows that this is how labour in fact behaves. -->